-A wise old technician I once worked with taught me to use my senses before I take out any tools: look, smell, feel.
+A wise old technician I worked with taught me to use my senses before I take out any tools:

-Look: About 80% of problems can be found by just having a thorough look at the problem.
-These may include loose or missing or misplaced components, burned components, foreign connections—solder splatter and a loose bit of wire, short circuits, and broken tracks.
+Look: Most problems can be found by just having a thorough look at the problem.
+This may include loose, missing, or misplaced components, burned components, solder splatter, loose bits of wire, and broken PCB traces.

 Smell: Burned components have a nasty and characteristic smell and will often be discolored or outright carbonized.
 Also, the PCB under the component may be discolored.

 Feel: Feel for any excessively hot components.
 Be careful not to burn your finger though.
 If anything is so hot it burns you, it is probably a problem.

 A continuity tester (found on most multimeters) will allow you to check if there is a break or short in the circuit.
 Continuity testers apply a voltage across a pair of test probes and measure the current in the circuit.
 If no current is detected (indicating a short circuit), the continuity tester sounds an audible alarm.

 A multimeter is used to measure voltage, resistance, and current.
 It’s good to have both a digital multimeter and an analog multimeter on hand, as they each have different applications.

 An oscilloscope is almost indispensable.
 Oscilloscopes let you to get high resolution look at the electronic signals flowing through your circuit.

 A soldering station or soldering iron is needed to repair solder joints and replace damaged components.
 A solder sucker or a solder wick can be used to remove the solder joints of faulty components.

 An X-Acto knife with sharp blades is useful for cutting wires and PCB traces.